ow-mods/ow-mod-manager/README.md

 ## "Installation Aborted" error

-If you're trying to reinstall the Mod Manager, you might get an error aying "Installation aborted: Setup was not completed succesfully".
+If you're trying to reinstall the Mod Manager, you might get an error saying "Installation aborted: Setup was not completed succesfully".
 If that happens, follow these steps:

 * Open the Start menu;
 * Search for "Control Panel" and open it;